bartificer/programming-by-stealth/docs/pbs86.md

 Firstly, the `Function` prototype defines a pair of functions (`.apply()` & `.call()`) which allow a specific function to be called with a specified value for the special `this` variable.
 It’s this functionality that enables third-party APIs like jQuery to ensure that the value of `this` is a reference to the appropriate DOM object within its many callbacks and functions.

-Secondly, the function `.bind()` can be used to programatically create shortcut functions.
+Secondly, the function `.bind()` can be used to programmatically create shortcut functions.
 These are functions that call existing functions with hard-coded arguments.
 Again, this is the kind of thing API writers make use of more than regular developers.

 Finally, you can get the code for any user-created (not built-in) JavaScript function as a string with `.toString()`.
 This might be useful when building error messages that relate to callbacks.